 MODULE 1: Foundations in Advising Small and Family Businesses

 The first module provides a foundational overview in advising this segment and discusses the potential opportunities when advising small and family businesses.
 An overview of 12 challenges business owners face and how insurance and investment solutions can be used to address them will provide you with an understanding of the opportunities this niche market segment provides.

 MODULE 2: Qualitative Analysis: The Business Environment and Business Structure

-This module provides a framework for understanding the business environment and business structures, as well as the unique issues and challenges in each structure.
-In this module, learners will have a deeper understanding of where to start, what to look for and how to engage their prospective clients in a client-planner relationship.
-Most often, this is a critical process as part of the pre-approach and initial client meeting.
+The second module provides a qualitative framework for understanding the business environment and business structures, as well as the unique issues and challenges in each structure.
+You will have a deeper understanding of where to start, what to look for and how to engage their prospective clients.

 MODULE 3: Quantitative Analysis: Company Financial Analysis

-This module equips learners with the knowledge and competence to understand and conduct a financial analysis of the business to identify potential financial pitfalls within the business, such as credit, cashflow or guarantor risks, and be equipped to address them using various strategies and insurance products as a funding vehicle.
+The third module equips you with the competency to conduct quantitative analysis of the business and identify potential financial pitfalls within the business, such as credit, cashflow and debtors’ risks, and be equipped to address them using various strategies and insurance products as a funding vehicle.

 MODULE 4: The Buy-Sell Agreement and Establishing Business Valuation

 The fourth module looks into the buy-sell agreement and how to design and coordinate a business exit strategy with legal professionals using insurance products as a funding vehicle to provide liquidity for the exit.
 You will also gain an appreciation of various valuation approaches and models used to ascertain the value of a business to facilitate the exit proposition.